On high-dimensional wavelet eigenanalysis: Auxiliary statements

-The proofs of Section \ref{s:proof_main_results} depend on a series of auxiliary statements that are established in this section.
-As in the previous section, whenever convenient we simply write $p = p(n)$, $a = a(n)$ or $P = P(n)$.
-Also, for notational simplicity, as in \eqref{e:P(n)PH_equiv_P} we write $P(n)P_H \equiv P(n) \equiv P$.
-Several lemmas in this section are stated in terms of matrices $\widetilde{\W}(a2^j)$, which are slightly generalized versions of $\W(a2^j)$ (such matrices appear throughout the proof of Theorem \ref{t:asympt_normality_lambdap-r+q}}).
+Several of the following lemmas in this section are stated in terms of the random matrices $\widetilde{\W}(a(n)2^j)$.
+These matrices are slightly generalized versions of $\W(a(n)2^j)$, and are defined in the statement of Lemma \ref{l:gutted_log_eig_consistency}.
+They appear multiple times throughout the proof of Theorem \ref{t:asympt_normality_lambdap-r+q}.

+For the proofs, it is useful to first recall the variational characterization of the eigenvalues of a matrix ${\mathbf M} \in {\mathcal S}(p,\bbR)$ provided by the Courant--Fischer principle.
+In other words, fix $\ell \in \{1,\hdots,p\}$ and consider ordered eigenvalues as in \eqref{e:lambda1(M)=<...=<lambdap(M)}.
+By the Courant--Fischer principle, we can express